mikemartin/helpscout-beacon/README.md

     composer require mikemartin/helpscout-beacon
     ```

-2. Publish the config file.

-    ```
-    php artisan vendor:publish --provider="Mikemartin\HelpscoutBeacon\HelpscoutBeaconServiceProvider"
-    ```

-3. Add your **Beacon ID** to your `.env` file.
+2. Add your **Beacon ID** to your `.env` file.
 In your HelpScout Beacon Settings, head to the Installation tab and copy the Beacon ID from the web installation code.

     ```
     HELPSCOUT_BEACON_ID=your_beacon_id
     ```

-4. Add your **Beacon Secret Key** to your `.env` file.
+3. Add your **Beacon Secret Key** to your `.env` file.
 In your HelpScout Beacon Settings, head to the Contact tab and enable the “Support history security” toggle.
 Your secret key will be revealed.
 Make sure to Save at the bottom of the page.

     ```
     HELPSCOUNT_BEACON_SECRET=your_beacon_secret_key